 A quick guide by Nancy Gifford & Rio Summers

 So, you’ve decided to enter the Premier Unbelievable?
-Youth Preaching Prize at Spring Harvest 2025!
-We are looking forward to seeing your entry before 10 March 2025.
+Youth Preaching Prize at Spring Harvest 2026!
+We look forward to receiving your entry before 20th March 2026.

-There is £125 each for two winners – one from Skegness and one from Minehead.
+There is £125 for the winner.
+This year, we are only able to hold the competition at Minehead.
 There are also two second prizes of £50.
-All will receive some books, some coaching and some will have the opportunity to speak on stage at the Spring Harvest event.
+All will receive some books, some coaching, and some will have the opportunity to speak on stage at the Spring Harvest event.

 Prepare what you want to say.
-Don’t forget to have a clear beginning middle and end to your talk, use an illustration and quote from the Bible!
+Don’t forget to have a clear beginning, middle, and end to your talk, and to use an illustration and a Bible quote!
 We look forward to hearing what you have to say.
 Once you have planned what you want to say:

 1. Settings